dansanderson/c-autotools-template-small/README.md

 ## Defining programs in Makefile.am

-To create a new program in the project:

-1. Create a C source file (`.c`) in `src/` with the name of the program containing a definition for the `int main(int argc, char **argv)` function.
+To create a new program in the project, create a C source file (`.c`) in `src/` with the name of the program containing a definition for the `int main(int argc, char **argv)` function.

-2. In `Makefile.am`, add the name of the program to `bin_PROGRAMS`.
-3. In `Makefile.am`, create a new `myapp_SOURCES` definition, where `myapp` is the name of the program.
+In `Makefile.am`, add the name of the program to `bin_PROGRAMS`.
+Create a new `myapp_SOURCES` definition, where `myapp` is the name of the program.
 Its value is the list of `.c` source files for the program and all of the modules in the project that the program uses.

 The example program named `myapp` is defined in `Makefile.am` as follows: